MJspitta/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. Display ten newest files in the current directory
 13. Output a unique list
 14. Display lines containing the pattern "root"
+15. Display number of lines that contain the pattern "bin"